Keeping Your Financial Aid

 If you are a Washington state aid recipient currently on probation and you do not complete deficit credit hours from the previous semester in addition to your current semester required credit load, you will be denied further consideration and will be suspended from the program.

 Reinstatement of State Funding Following Unsatisfactory Progress

-Students suspended from the program may petition through the Financial Aid Office for reinstatement the following semester based on extenuating circumstances.
-Students attaining an approved petition will be placed on probationary status for satisfactory academic progress.
-Students that do not establish satisfactory academic progress during probation may petition through the Financial Aid Office for a continued probationary status due to extenuating circumstances.
+If you are suspended from the program, you may petition for reinstatement based on extenuating circumstances through the Financial Aid Office for the following semester.
+If your petition is approved, you will be placed on probationary status pending your ability to demonstrate satisfactory academic progress.
+If you do not achieve satisfactory academic progress during your probationary period due to extenuating circumstances, you may petition through the Office of Financial Aid for a continued probationary status.

 Washington State Need Grant Repayment Policy

-The Washington State Higher Education Coordinating Board has instituted a grant repayment policy for students withdrawing before the fiftieth percentile of the semester for which a grant was disbursed.
+The Washington Student Achievement Council has instituted a grant repayment policy for students withdrawing before 50% of the semester for which a grant was disbursed.
 The grant repayment policy for Cornish College of the Arts is as follows: